sahabpardaz/docker-compose-wrapper/README.md

 ===========================
 [![Java CI](https://github.com/sahabpardaz/docker-compose-wrapper/actions/workflows/maven.yml/badge.svg?branch=master)](https://github.com/sahabpardaz/docker-compose-wrapper/actions/workflows/maven.yml)

+### NOTE
+This library is deprecate, and is not actively maintained.
+Instead of using this library, we suggest Testcontainers(https://www.testcontainers.org/) that is matured now.

 ### Introduction

 This utility is supposed to help developers to use external services in their tests using a Dockerized environment.
 This utility is used as a test-rule in Junit tests.
 It can help developers in the situations such as: